François Mitterrand: Opposition during the Fifth Republic

-Crossing the desert: 1958–64
+Crossing the desert: 1958–1964

-In 1958, François Mitterrand was one of the few to object to the nomination of Charles de Gaulle as head of government, and to de Gaulle's plan for a Fifth Republic.
+In 1958, Mitterrand was one of the few to object to the nomination of Charles de Gaulle as head of government and to de Gaulle's plan for a Fifth Republic.
 He justified his opposition by the circumstances of de Gaulle's comeback: the 13 May 1958 quasi-putsch and military pressure.
 In September 1958, determinedly opposed to Charles de Gaulle, François Mitterrand made an appeal to vote "no" in the referendum over the Constitution, which was nevertheless adopted on 4 October 1958.
 This defeated coalition of the "No" was composed of the PCF and some left-wing republican politicians (such as Pierre Mendès-France and François Mitterrand).

-This attitude may have been a factor in François Mitterrand's losing his seat in the 1958 elections, beginning a long "crossing of the desert" (this term is usually applied to de Gaulle's decline in influence for a similar period).
+This attitude may have been a factor in Mitterrand's losing his seat in the 1958 elections, beginning a long "crossing of the desert" (this term is usually applied to de Gaulle's decline in influence for a similar period).
 Indeed, in the second round of the legislative election, François Mitterrand was supported by the Communists but the French Section of the Workers' International (SFIO) refused to withdraw its candidate.
 This division caused the election of the Gaullist candidate.
 One year later, he was elected to represent Nièvre in the Senate, where he was part of the Group of the Democratic Left.
 At the same time, he was not admitted to the ranks of the Unified Socialist Party (Parti socialiste unifié, PSU) which was created by Mendès-France, former internal opponents of Mollet and reform-minded former members of the Communist Party.
 The PSU leaders justified their decision by referring to his non-resignation from Mollet's cabinet and by his past in Vichy.